rumeysaacevik/creating-curriculum/README.md

 - The main purpose of the program is creating engineering faculty lectures with professors adding and removing lectures and accessing this curriculum by students.

--Program Objects and Relationships: The created objects are faculty and departments, and the relationship between them is faculties is creating from departments.
+- Program Objects and Relationships: The created objects are faculty and departments, and the relationship between them is faculties is creating from departments.

 - The main purpose of use of object Faculty is, it is an object that can gather department together.